Public Records & Services in Flat

 Frequently Asked Questions

 To register to vote in Flat, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Coryell County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
-For local municipal elections in Flat, contact the Coryell County Clerk's office for schedules and ballot information.
+For local county and state elections (Flat is an unincorporated community in Coryell County and does not hold municipal elections), contact the Coryell County Clerk's office for schedules and ballot information.

-Property records for Flat, Texas are maintained by the Coryell Tax Assessor-Collector's Office and the Coryell County County Clerk.
+Property records for Flat, Texas are maintained by the Coryell Tax Assessor-Collector's Office and the Coryell County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Coryell County, including parcels in Flat.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Coryell County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Coryell County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Coryell County offices at the county courthouse.
-The Coryell County Treasurer handles property tax payments and tax sale information.
+The Coryell County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Flat, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Coryell County Clerk's office issues marriage licenses and maintains marriage records for Coryell County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.